OpenSlides/openslides-backend/docs/presenters/export_meeting.md

 ```
 JSON with export
 ```
-The users genders are exported as their names not ids.
+The users genders are exported as their names, not ids.

 # Logic
 The presenter exports the meeting, the collections which belong to the meeting and users of the meeting.
 It uses the meeting.user_id for that.
 And it excludes the organization tags and the committee.